auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ## Person Detection
 In this section, we will set up a person detector to run on a video file and view the results as bounding boxes drawn on the output video.
 To do so, we will use a video file in the assets for this tutorial, a SSD based model provided by AMD, and finally we push the output to our public RTSP server and use a video player such as VLC to view the results.

+Before we dive into running the test pipeline with `avaser`, a command in VMSS designed for executing graphs/pipelines, it's essential to grasp the components involved. `avaser` requires specifying up to three pbtxt files during execution, with the configuration pbtxt being mandatory:

+- **Configuration pbtxt (specified with `-c`)**

+    This configuration pbtxt is mandatory.
+It contains the definition of the pipeline, detailing the nodes and their interconnections.

+- **Input pbtxt (specified with `-i`)**

+    The input pbtxt is optional and relevant only if your pipeline has RTSP(s) or video(s) as input source(s).
+When used, the `input_urls` in the input pbtxt should specify the RTSP or video path.
+The number of `input_urls` should match the number of `graph_input` defined in your configuration pbtxt.

+- **Output pbtxt (specified with `-o`)**

+    Similar to the input pbtxt, the output pbtxt is optional and dependent on your pipeline's output requirements.
+The number of `output_urls` should match the number of `graph_output` defined in your configuration pbtxt

-Now, let's create our `input.pbtxt` and `output.pbtxt` files that are required for running a pipeline.
+Now, let's create our `input.pbtxt` and `output.pbtxt` files for the pipeline.
 For the input, we are using mp4 file `face_demo_82s.mp4`.
 Therefore, the path should be passed as `input_urls` as shown below:

 ```
 echo 'input_urls: "assets/face_demo_82s.mp4"' > input.pbtxt